urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch6.markdown

     42

 You probably expected it to be `test.foo`.
 This disoriented feeling should vanish in a few minutes.
-(It's backwards for a reason.)
 Let's go further:

     ~waclux-tomwyc/try=> =test foo=42
     ~waclux-tomwyc/try=> test